rflume/Terraform-with-AWS-Provisioner-and-Ansible-Provider-for-Gitlab-CI/README.md

 # Terraform with AWS Provider and Ansible Provisioner for Gitlab CI

+**Important note: This image is yet untested because changing from Terraform 0.11 to 0.12 requires some code adaptations.
+Please create an issue if you encounter any bugs with this image!**

 This Docker images is based on the official **`hashicorp/terraform:0.12.0`** Terraform image and extends it with the [Terraform AWS Provider](https://github.com/terraform-providers/terraform-provider-aws/releases) and [Ansible Provisioner by radekg](https://github.com/radekg/terraform-provisioner-ansible).

 **It is intended for the use as base image for [GitLab CI pipelines](https://docs.gitlab.com/ce/ci/quick_start/README.html).** You can read my full article on how to use the image at Medium.com: [About Infrastructure on AWS, Automated with Terraform, Ansible and GitLab CI](https://medium.com/@robinflume/about-infrastructure-on-aws-automated-with-terraform-ansible-and-gitlab-ci-5888fe2e85fc).